remexre/remexre.github.io/_posts/2017-05-22-monto-version-3-motivations.md

 languages (including C), dynamic dependencies are insufficient to express the search model the language uses for dependency resolution.

+The service sending requests to the broker is done so that services can be run on a different machine.
+The caching mechanism should lower the overhead to a single roundtrip.

 # Commands not implemented

-I can't find a good way to reconcile "service might be on a different machine" and "commands can perform arbitrary tasks" without having the broker expose something quite like a filesystem to the service, which is hackish, inefficient, and insecure.
+I can't find a good way to reconcile "service might be on a different machine" and "commands can perform arbitrary tasks" without having the broker expose something quite like a *writable* filesystem to the service, which feels hackish, inefficient, and insecure.

 # Broker connects to a service